tritemio/Jupyter-Python-Workshop-STROBE-2018-02-26/README.md

 ## Acknowledgments

-Many thanks to Xiyu Yi for providing the simulated data using for this workshop.
+Many thanks to Xiyu Yi for providing the simulated data used for this workshop.

 ## Credits